horia141/tabletest/README.md

 the failure of one test will cause all others to fail.
 Finally, it might be hard to identify which of the tests actually fail.

-Tabletest aims to solve this problem.
+TableTest aims to solve this problem.
 Using it, we can rewrite the previous example as:

 ```python
 import tabletest